simonmichael/hledger/hledger-lib/hledger_journal.m4.md

     3 "no. 42 green apples"

-Amounts can be negative.
-The minus sign can be written before or after a left-side commodity symbol:
+Amounts can be preceded by a minus sign (or a plus sign, though plus is the default), The sign can be written before or after a left-side commodity symbol:

     -$1
     $-1

+One or more spaces between the sign and the number are acceptable when parsing (but they won't be displayed in output):

+    + $1
+    $-      1

 Scientific E notation is allowed: